oinone/oinone-docs/en/DevManual/Reference/Front-EndFramework/Widget/DSL.md

 :::

-+ Differences between `span` and `colSpan`
+## (Ⅳ) Different layout span attributes

 - The default view uses the `cols` and `span` properties with numerical configurations to represent layout spans.
 - The design view uses the `colSpan` property with enumeration configurations to represent layout spans.

 **Reasons for Differences**

 At the initial stage of DSL design, the `cols` and `span` properties were used to implement grid layout.
 However, during the design of the interface designer, it was considered that grid layouts with combined configurations are difficult for users to understand, and it is easier to configure the proportion of individual fields in the row dimension.
 Therefore, the design view uses the `colSpan` enumeration property for configuration.

+## (Ⅴ) Whether to specify components

+- The default view uses field metadata properties to automatically match default components.
+- The design view needs to specify the `widget` property to determine the components used for fields during design.

+**Reasons for Differences**

+For convenience, the design view does not distinguish whether the current component is the default component when generating DSL, and uniformly marks the `widget` attribute on the `field` tag.